-We note that under §422.50, an individuals is eligible to elect an M+C plan if he or she is entitle to Medicare Part A and enrolled in Part B. However, once a beneficiary has elected to join an M+C plan, that beneficiary benefits are no longer administered under Part A.
+We note that under §422.50, an individual is eligible to elect an M+C plan if he or she is entitled to Medicare Part A and enrolled in Part B. However, once a beneficiary has elected to join an M+C plan, that beneficiary's benefits are no longer administered under Part A.

 Therefore, we are proposing to clarify that once a beneficiary elects Medicare Part C, those patient days attributable to the beneficiary should not be included in the Medicare fraction of the DSH patient percentage.
-These patient days should be included in the count of total patient days in the Medicaid fraction (the denominator), and the patient's days for the M+C beneficiary who is also eligible for Medicaid would be included in the numerator of the Medicaid fraction.29
+These patient days should be included in the count of total patient days in the Medicaid fraction (the denominator), and the patient's days for the M+C beneficiary who is also eligible for Medicaid would be included in the numerator of the Medicaid fraction.

-In August, 2003, CMS announced that it was still reviewing comments.30 However, in August of 2004, CMS announced in a final rule, that M+C days would to be included in the Medicare/SSI fraction of the DSH calculation.
+In August, 2003, CMS announced that it was still reviewing comments.
+However, in August of 2004, CMS announced in a final rule, that M+C days would to be included in the Medicare/SSI fraction of the DSH calculation.
 The Secretary stated that:

 The final categories of patient days addressed in the proposed rule of May 19, 2003 were the dual-eligible patient days and the Medicare+Choice (M+C) days...In regard to M+C days, we proposed that once a beneficiary elects Medicare Part C, those patient days attributable to the beneficiary should not be included in the Medicare fraction of the DSH patient percentage.
-The
+The patient days should be included in the count of total patient days in the denominator of the Medicaid fraction, and if the M+C beneficiary is also eligible for Medicaid, the patient's days would be included in the numerator of the Medicaid fraction as well.